TrueFiEng/Waffle/README.md

 Sweeter and simpler than [truffle](https://github.com/trufflesuite/truffle).

 Works with [ethers-js](https://github.com/ethers-io/ethers.js/).
-Taste best with ES6.
+Tastes best with ES6.

 ## Philosophy
 * __Simpler__: minimalistic, a couple of helpers, matchers and tasks rather than a framework, few dependencies.